Completed research

 Duration: 3 years, 10/2010 – 10/2013

-Staff: Project management: Univ.-Prof. Dr Friedrich M. Zimmermann, (until 30.04.2012: Prof. Dr Clemens Mader); staff member and contact person: Marlene Mader
+Staff: Project leader: Prof. Friedrich M. Zimmermann, (until 30 April 2012: Prof. Clemens Mader); Staff member and contact person: Marlene Mader

-Funding: Federal Ministry of Science and Research as part of the "Project MINT-Massenfächer" tender
+Funding: Federal Ministry of Science and Research as part of the ‘MINT Mass Subjects’

 Duration: 01/2012 – 06/2013

-Project partners: Karl-Franzens-Universität Graz, University of Natural Resources and Life Sciences Vienna, Graz University of Technology
+Project partners: University of Graz, University of Natural Resources and Life Sciences, Vienna, Graz

-Description: SUSTAINICUM is a cooperation project between the Karl-Franzens-University Graz, the University of Natural Resources and Life Sciences, Vienna and the Graz University of Technology.
-The project aims to introduce sustainability-related topics into university teaching from the perspective of different subject areas.
-To this end, a platform has been set up on which resources of various types are collected and offered.
-These resources (building blocks, teaching methods, scripts and teaching modules) are intended to support lecturers in terms of content and through the use of innovative teaching methods and to promote systemic and holistic thinking.
-Teachers can submit their own resources on the topic of sustainability on an ongoing basis to make them available to other colleagues.
-A focus on ecological and scientific aspects is intended to arouse interest in the STEM subjects of mathematics, computer science, natural sciences and technology, especially among female students.
+Description: SUSTAINICUM is a collaborative project between the University of Graz, the University of Natural Resources and Life Sciences, Vienna, and Graz University of Technology.
+The project aims to integrate sustainability-related topics into university teaching from the perspective of various disciplines.
+To this end, a platform has been established on which various types of resources are collected and made available.
+These resources (building blocks, teaching methods, lecture notes and teaching modules) are intended to support lecturers in terms of content and through the use of innovative teaching methods, whilst promoting systemic and holistic thinking.
+Lecturers can continuously submit their own resources on the topic of sustainability to make them available to other colleagues.
+A focus on ecological and scientific aspects is intended to spark interest in the STEM subjects – Science, Technology, Engineering and Mathematics – particularly among female students.

 Lead partner: University of Crete